Positronic-IO/air-hockey-training-environment/README.md

 ## Warnings
 + Beware of how you set your rewards because these settings drastically effect the exploitation/exploration tradeoff.
-+ In the DQN and DDQN model achitecture, there is no dropout or any type of normalization.
-There is no need for this in reinforcement learning.
-Overfitting can be a good thing.
-If you feel your model is not robust enough, try introducing more noise into the system via modifying the gameplay.

 ## Todo
 + Have the agent duel against itself.